-- Achieve Attractive Total Returns;
+- Achieve Comparable Total Returns;

 - Preserve Capital;

 - Protect Against Market Volatility;

 - Hedge Against Inflation; and

-- Generate Extremely Tax Efficient Income.
+- Generate Tax Efficient Income.

-All Canadians can now access the benefits of alternatives and Private Canadian Apartments through Equiton's Apartment Fund.
+All Canadians can now access the benefits of alternatives and Private Canadian Apartments through the Equiton Residential Income Fund Trust (Apartment Fund).
 Through the Apartment Fund you can receive the yield from rental income and participate in the growth of the underlying properties without the hassles associated with becoming a landlord.